Three Enchanting Days in Strasbourg

 Best Seasons

-April-October for pleasant weather; December for famous Christmas markets
+April, October for al-fresco dining; December for Christmas markets

 Ideal For